taylorpate/Object-detection/README.md

+The goal of this fork is to run the project on Mac OSX, output video result as an mp4, and export object frame data into an easily accessible data format.

 # Object-detection v1

 Apply tensorflow object detection on input video stream.
 One could use webcam (or any other device) stream or send a video file.
 It is possible to write Output file with detection boxes.

 # To use it:

-- Requirements: Linux with docker
+- Requirements: OSX with Docker

+> brew cask install docker

 - Clone repo in your working directory